The Ultimate Guide to Animation Styles: Understanding the Art of Motion

 Examples Of 2D Animation

-Books and resources that detail the work involved in 2D Animation
+Books and resources to learn 2D Animation

 3. 3D Animation